nupurad/AiFlix_Frontend/README.md

 AiFlix is the concept of a content management system.
 The files consist of a part of the frontend of the expected website.
 The website is built using HTML5, CSS, Bootstrap, and Javascript.
-The system requires a backend which is currently is process.
+The system requires a backend which is currently in process.